spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 ![](./vscode-wsl-config.gif)

+## Install Windows Git

+There's a bit of stumbling block getting [Git support for VSCode], it's well documented in the various issues mentioned in the linked issue.

+There are workarounds as well with things like [WSLGit] which has it's own set of issues, this all stems from users (me included) not wanting to have to install another binary for Git.

+I have tried several variants when it comes to using Git with VSCode and the path of least resistance was biting the bullet and installing that additional binary, there's an overhead with having to maintain and configure SSH keys for both Windows and WSL Git but it's a one time setup.

+Until the VSCode team incorporate [WSLGit] into VSCode I think this is the best option.

 ## Install a Terminal (Hyper)

 Now we have bash on Windows it's time to install a nice Terminal app,